joelangford/fika-frontend-exercise/readme.md

 ## Next Steps
 * Debounce search results to minimise api calls
 * Handle cancelling api calls once state has changed
-* Actually test it an andorid (didn't have the emulator set up)
+* Actually test it on andorid (didn't have the emulator set up)

 ## Original description